Rsantct/pe.audio.sys/pe.audio.sys/README.md

 Here you are a typical JACK wiring screenshot.

+The selected source is an MPD player wich is configured to point to the mpd_loop ports.

+The preamp has a unique entrance point: the pre_in_loop.
+This loops feeds the main audio processor, i.e Brutefir.

+If you want to add another audio processor, e.g. an Ecasound parametric EQ plugin, you can prepare an script to INSERT it after the pre_in_loop and before the Brutefir input.

+Brutefir is the last element and the only one that interfaces with the sound card Jack ports.
 The loudspeakers are a two way set, connected at the last sound card ports.
-The selected source is an MPD player wich is configured to point to the mpd_loop preamp ports.

-If you want to add another audio processor, e.g. an Ecasound parametric EQ plugin, you can prepare an script to INSERT it after the pre_in_loop and before the Brutefir input.

 ![jack_wiring](https://github.com/Rsantct/pe.audio.sys/blob/master/pe.audio.sys/doc/images/jack_routing_sample.png)